国际信息研究学会(IS4SI)

 Biography: Andrzej Skowron, EurAI(ECCAI), AAIA and IRSS Fellow, Member EU Academy of Sciences, received the Ph.
 D. and D. Sci. (habilitation) from the University of Warsaw in Poland.
 In 1991 he received the Scientific Title of Professor.
 He is Full Professor in the Systems Research Institute, Polish Academy of Sciences as well as in Multidisciplinary Research Center of Cardinal Stefan Wyszyński University in Warsaw.
 He is Emeritus Professor in Faculty of Mathematics, Computer Science and Mechanics at the University of Warsaw.
 Andrzej Skowron is the (co)author of more than 500 scientific publications and edited books or volumes of conference proceedings.
 His areas of expertise include reasoning with incomplete information, approximate reasoning, soft computing methods and applications, rough sets, (interactive) granular computing, intelligent systems, knowledge discovery and data mining, decision support systems, adaptive and autonomous systems, perception based computing.
 He was the supervisor of more than 20 PhD Theses.
 In the period 1995-2009 he was the Editor-in-Chief of Fundamenta Informaticae journal.
 He is on Editorial Boards of many others international journals.
 Andrzej Skowron was the President of the International Rough Set Society from 1996 to 2000.
 He has delivered numerous invited talks at international conferences.
 He was serving as (co-)program chair or PC member of more than 200 international conferences.
 He was involved in numerous research and commercial projects including dialog-based search engine (Nutech), fraud detection for Bank of America (Nutech), logistic project for General Motors (Nutech), algorithmic trading (Adgam), control of UAV (Linköping University), and medical decision support (e.g., in Polish-American Pediatric Clinic in Cracow).
 Andrzej Skowron was on the ICI Thomson Reuters/ Clarivate Analytics lists of the most cited researchers in Computer Science (globally) in 2012, 2016, 2017.

-5. Zhongzhi Shi
+6. Zhongzhi Shi

 Title: The High-end Development of Information Science——Intelligence

 Abstract: Human society has experienced agricultural revolution, industrial revolution and information revolution.
 Information resources have become strategic resources as important as materials and energy.
 Information, with its wide penetration and outstanding progressiveness, combines with traditional industries to promote national economic and social development.
 Information science is a science that studies the laws of information movement and application methods.
-It is a new and comprehensive science that is made up of information theory, cybernetics, system theory, computer theory, and intelligent science theory.
+It is a new and comprehensive science that is made up of information theory, cybernetics, system theory, computer theory, and intelligence science theory.

 At the end of the 1940s, American mathematician Shannon published two famous papers, "The Mathematical Theory of Communication" and "Communication in Noise", put forward the mathematical formula of information entropy, described the transmission and extraction of information from the quantitative aspect, and founded information theory.
 American mathematician Weiner published the famous Cybernetics during this period, revealing the common information and control laws of animals and machines.
 British scientist Turing proposed the famous Turing machine model, which laid the foundation for the logical working mode of modern computers.
 Turing proposed Turing test as a test method to determine whether the machine has intelligence.

 At present, the high-end development of information science is intelligence.
 Intelligentization should achieve perceptual intelligence, cognitive intelligence, decision-making intelligence, adaptive behavior, and artificial intelligence at the level of human brain.
 The 21st century is the century of intelligent revolution.
-High-tech with intelligent science and technology as the core and life science as the leading will set off a new high-tech revolution - intelligent technology revolution.
+High-tech with intelligence science and technology as the core and life science as the leading will set off a new high-tech revolution - intelligent technology revolution.
 In 2017, DeepMind put forward the concept of RLHF (reinforcement learning from human feedback), which became the key to ChatGPT's important emerging ability.
 It improves the effect of reinforcement learning through manual annotation as feedback.
 In June of the same year, Google released a milestone in the NLP field - Transformer, which became the infrastructure of all LLM and paved the way for GPT.
 In April 2022, Google released the language model PaLM based on the general AI architecture, and proposed a logical thinking chain.
 In December 2022, the ChatGPT of OpenAI swept across the world, rapidly detonating the world, which can be regarded as a step towards the AGI milestone.

 We propose the mind model CAM (Consciousness And Memory), which can be used as a general intelligent system platform.
 Through cognitive machine learning, combine machine learning with brain cognitive mechanism to realize knowledge emergence, procedural knowledge learning, learning evolution, etc. The fusion and even integration of biological intelligence (human brain) and machine intelligence (machine), which perfectly combines the perception and cognitive ability of human brain with the computing ability of machine, is expected to produce a stronger intelligence form that is beyond the reach of existing biological intelligence systems and machine intelligence systems.
 This form is called Brain-Computer Integration.
 The Brain-Computer Integration is mainly composed of environmental awareness, cognitive reasoning, collaborative decision-making and automatic execution.